CamDavidsonPilon/Python-Numerics/README.md

 A collection of numerical python recipes
 ========================================

+###Damerau-Lenenshtein Distance
+An implementation of the DL distance, used to measure the "distance" (as defined by number of deletions, substitutions, transpositions and insertaions) between two strings.
+I use it to detect swear words and their misspellings.

 ###Discrete Option Pricing
 Contains functions and classes to compute financial derivatives using discrete pricing theory.
 Mostly recursion.